Manasa090604/Bike_Sharing_Analysis/README.md

-Bike_Sharing_Analysis :-
-1.Objective :-The goal of this project is to predict the demand for bike rentals based on various factors such as weather conditions, time of year, and other relevant features.
+Bike_Sharing_Analysis :- -The goal of this project is to predict the demand for bike rentals based on various factors such as weather conditions, time of year, and other relevant features.

-2.Dataset Overview:
-•We've got this dataset that has a bunch of information in it, like temperature, humidity, wind speed, and how many bikes were rented out on different days.
+Dataset Overview: We've got this dataset that has a bunch of information in it, like temperature, humidity, wind speed, and how many bikes were rented out on different days.
 It's like a big spreadsheet with all this data in it, and we're going to use it to see if we can find any patterns or trends that might help us predict bike rentals in the future.

-3. Table of Contents
+Table of Contents

-*General Information:
+1 .General Information:

+# Exploratory Data Analysis (EDA) Steps:

-#Loading the Dataset: We started by loading the dataset into our environment using Python libraries like pandas.
+##Loading the Dataset: We started by loading the dataset into our environment using Python libraries like pandas.

-#Understanding the Data: After loading the dataset, we examined its structure, checked for any missing values, and gained a basic understanding of the variables.
+##Understanding the Data: After loading the dataset, we examined its structure, checked for any missing values, and gained a basic understanding of the variables.

-#Data Cleaning: We performed necessary data cleaning tasks such as handling missing values, correcting data types, and removing duplicates if any.
+##Data Cleaning: We performed necessary data cleaning tasks such as handling missing values, correcting data types, and removing duplicates if any.

 ##Uni-Variant Analysis: In this step, we analyzed each variable individually to understand its distribution and characteristics.
 We used histograms, box plots, and other visualizations to explore the data.